witwitchayakarn/stacks-blockchain/sip/sip-006-runtime-cost-assessment.md

 Cost-assessment functions to be included in proposals can be published in Clarity contracts.
 They must be written precisely as follows:

-1. The function should be `read-only`.
+1. The function must be `read-only`.
-2. The function should return a tuple with the keys `runtime`, `write_length`, `write_count`, `read_count`, and `read_length` (the execution cost measurement [categories](#measurements-for-execution-cost)).
+2. The function must return a tuple with the keys `runtime`, `write_length`, `write_count`, `read_count`, and `read_length` (the execution cost measurement [categories](#measurements-for-execution-cost)).
-3. The values of the returned tuple should be Clarity expressions representing the asymptotic cost functions.
+3. The values of the returned tuple must be Clarity expressions representing the asymptotic cost functions.
+These expressions must be limited to **arithmetic operations**.
-3. The expression's variables should be listed as arguments to the Clarity function, in the order they appear in the expression.
+3. Variables used in these expressions must be listed as arguments to the Clarity function.

 Here is an example of a cost-assessment function where the runtime is set to `2log(n) + 3`, and all of the other parameters are `0`.